 None of the aforementioned associations or societies allow for anything other than full Highland genetics to be registered, in other words grading-up from other breeds is not permitted.

-In 1988 the Australian Highland Cattle Society was formed and after much debate, between those with 100% Highland Genetics and those that had Graded-Up Cattle, it was agreed that graded-up cattle at 4th cross would be classed as "pure" or "purebred".
-Later it was agreed that bulls would need to be at least 5th cross.
+In 1988 the Australian Highland Cattle Society was formed and after much debate, between those with 100% Highland Genetics and those that had Cross-bred, or Graded-Up Cattle, it was agreed that graded-up cattle at 4th cross would be classed as "Pure" or "Purebred".
+(Later it was agreed that bulls would need to be at least 5th cross.)

-As part of the debate at the time of the formation of the Australian Highland Cattle Society, and as part of the debate, it was also agreed that the pedigrees for both graded-up cattle and those with fully imported bloodlines would be clearly identified so that buyers could determine whether they were buying cross-bred stock that had been graded-up, or buying cattle with fully imported 100% Highland genetics.
+At the time of the formation of the Australian Highland Cattle Society, and as part of the debate, it was also agreed that the pedigrees for both graded-up cattle and those with fully imported bloodlines would have clear identification so that buyers could determine whether they were buying cross-bred stock that had been graded-up, or buying cattle with fully imported 100% Highland genetics.
 Accordingly cattle with Fully Imported Bloodlines were designated with a "F" as their grade to indicate that there was no crossbreeding in their pedigrees.

-As a result of lack of identification it is also unfortunate that not everyone may realise they have graded-up stock and because they have 'papers' may mis-represent their cattle's lineage.
+As a result of lack of identification for many years it is also unfortunate that not everyone realised they had graded-up stock and because they had 'papers' may have misrepresented their cattle's lineage.

 In April 2016 the members of the Australian Highland Cattle Society chose to finally rectify the lack of identification and voted to clearly recognise those cattle with 'fully imported bloodlines'.

 From June 2018 animals with Fully Imported Bloodlines (100% Highland Genetics) are now recognised in the AHCS database with the letter 'F'.
 The Grade designator is shown as P(F) on the database.
 If there is not a "F" in the Grade designator then the animal is from crossbred lines.